sudorandom/protoc-gen-connect-openapi/protovalidate.md

           type: integer
 ```

-For custom CEL expressions, it will be added as a comment.
+For custom CEL expressions, it will be added at the end of the description.
 ```protobuf
 syntax = "proto3";